kumahq/kuma-website/docs/docs/dev/policies/external-services.md

 ### External Services and ZoneEgress

 In scenarios when traffic to external services needs to be sent through a unique set of hosts you will [configure ZoneEgress](../documentation/zoneegress.md).
-In combination with [disabled passthrough mode](mesh/#controlling-the-passthrough-mode) applications won't be able to access resources that are not in mesh or defined as external services.

 For example when there is:
 * [disabled passthrough mode](mesh/#controlling-the-passthrough-mode)